NikkaLuna/Java-OOP-Multithreading-Docker/README.md

 - **Currency Display**: I updated the front end to show reservation prices in USD, CAD, and EUR.
 - **Time Zone Conversion**: I implemented a Java method for converting times between ET, MT, and UTC, specifically for live presentations at the Landon Hotel.
 - **Docker & Cloud Deployment**: I built a Dockerfile for the entire application, including all modifications, and detailed the process for deploying the application to cloud services.

-## Tasks

-- **Application Installation**: I set up the Hotel scheduling application in my IDE, IntelliJ.
-- **Resource Bundles**: I created and applied resource bundles in both English and French for welcome messages.
-- **Front End Modification**: I adjusted the display of currency rates on the front end.
-- **Time Conversion Method**: I developed and integrated a method to handle time zone differences.
-- **Docker Integration**: I constructed and tested a Dockerfile for the application.
-- **Cloud Deployment Strategy**: I outlined the approach for deploying the application to a cloud service, AWS.

 ## Usage